 Paid and vested VR, including retention rewards, is subject to clawback.
 The Board may apply clawback to the ELT, other Accountable Persons, some UK Material Risk Takers and other colleagues in certain circumstances.
-In the UK, clawback applies for up to seven years from the award date for some material risk takers and up to 10 years from the award date for senior managers (under the UK senior managers and certification regime).
+In the UK, clawback applies for up to seven years from the award date for some material risk takers and up to ten years from the award date for senior managers (under the Senior Managers and Certification Regime in the UK).